NickBolles/nestjs-accountsjs/readme.md

 ```

 ### Making Validators Robust
+Note: these are likely to change.
+There is development in nestjs core 6.7 that adds getType to execution context.
+Once this is added to the GraphQLExecutionContext we'll update this to pass only the context.
+If you can, avoid using the third parameter

-Note that TalkingToLuke is HTTP specific because it uses the body to the request.
+Above, the `TalkingToLuke` validator is HTTP specific because it uses the body to the request.
 We can make this a little more robust by using some of the util methods provided, such as `isGQLParam` `getGQLcontext`, `getFieldFromDecoratorParams` and `getFieldFormExecContext`.

 ```typescript